CAcertOrg/cacert-infradocs/docs/systems/email.rst

 The Puppet agent package and a few dependencies are installed from the official Puppet APT repository because the versions in Debian are too old to use modern Puppet features.

+The CAcert community self service API software is developed using `Go
+<https://golang.org/>`_ which handles a lot of common programming errors at
+compile time and has a quite good security track record.

+The CAcert community self service API system is run as a separate user ``cacert-selfservice-api`` and is built as a small self-contained static binary.
+Access is restricted via https and authenticated with eliptic curve public key cryptography.

 Critical Configuration items
 ============================